Skip to content

 Lemon Sugar Crepes

-An extra special breakfast doesn’t need to be complicated!
-These citrusy lemon crepes are a fun spin on my classic crepe recipe, using the same easy techniques but with next-level sweet and citrusy lemon sugar flavor.
+These lemon crepes are a fun spin on my classic crepe recipe, using the same easy technique but with a sweet and hint of citrus lemon sugar flavor.

-Lemon crepes may appear to be ultra-fancy, but they are just as easy to make as a buttermilk pancake.
+Crepes with lemon and sugar may seem ultra-fancy, but they are just as easy to make as a buttermilk pancake.
 This super simple recipe results in light and airy flexible crepes, ready to roll, fold, or fill with sweet lemon curd, blueberry sauce or this delicious cream cheese crepe filling.

 Assembling lemon crepes on white plate.